rhoai-mlops/lab-instructions/docs/README.md

 ## Slide Decks
-Slide decks are now published along side the tech exercise.
-The raw Markdown files for each of the tech exercise is in the same monorepo used by learners and facilitators.
+Slide decks are published along side the exercise instructions.
 To add a new slide deck or update any existing ones, simply navigate to `docs/slides/content` and edit and existing file or create a new `.md` file.
 This will auto generate the slide deck once published.
 You can view or edit the for testing by running the docsify server.
 See the github repo for more information

 👨‍🏫 👉 [The Published Slides Live Here](https://rhoai-mlops.github.io/lab-instructions/slides/) 👈 🧑‍💻